Why Inventing Is Still A One Man Job

 I think that our corporations are lawyer-ridden.
 There is far more concern to avoid a possible lawsuit than there is to get hold of a new idea.
 This, I think, has to change.

 Beyond this, I would urge the manager of any business who is really interested in new ideas to get a new crew of people to interview inventors.
 He should also set aside an amount of money that he fully expects to lose.
-If a man is never explaining his failures because he has only successes, it means simply that he is not taking enough risk.
+If a man is never explaining his failures because he has only successes, it means simply that he is not taking enough risks.

 [End of Article]